greenwyrt/plover2CAT/user_manual.md

 - Zoom In: This increases the zoom on the main editor.
 The size from this and `Zoom Out` are "temporary", meaning they will fall back to normal if a document is loaded, such as opening/closing projects.
 - Zoom Out: This decreases the zoom on the main editor.
 - Font: This controls the actual font and size.
 This is saved when exiting and will be maintained across sessions.
+- Docks: Toggle the visibility of each dock.

+### The Help Menu

+This menu contains help:

+- Online User Manual: click to go to the online user manual (this document).
+- Acknowledgements

+One of the goals in future development is to replace the online user manual with an offline manual packaged with the plugin using the QHelpEngine in Qt.

 ## Toolbar